tocco934/aws-foundry-ssl/README.md

 If you get permissions errors, you may also need to run just the `./fix_folder_permissions.sh` script after adding your Foundry license, but _before_ you transfer files.
 By default Foundry creates more restrictive folder permissions.

-### IPv6 Support
+## IPv6 Support

 This is still a bit experimental as currently this script relies on your default VPC.
 If you haven't set your VPC to support IPv6, ideally you'll need to manually make the following changes first:

 - **VPC**: Add a new IPv6 CIDR (Amazon-provided)
 - **Subnets**
-  - **CIDR Range**: Edit IPv6 CIDRs for each subnet in the VPC.
-Each subnet should end in a unique incrementing number starting at 0 for the first, 1 for the second, etc. in any order.
+  - **CIDR Range**: Pick each subnet and edit its IPv6 CIDRs.
+Each should end in a unique incrementing number starting at 0 for the first, 1 for the second, etc. in any order.
 For example: `1234:5678:90a:bc00::/64`, `1234:5678:90a:bc01::/64`, `1234:5678:90a:bc02::/64`...
   - **Assign IPv6**: Choose a single subnet, then Edit subnet settings.
 Turn on `Enable auto-assign IPv6 address`.
 You likely also want to change `Hostname type` from `IP name` to `Resource name`.
-Make these changes for each of your subnets in the VPC
+Also make this change for each of your subnets in the VPC
-- **Route Tables**: Add a new route for `::/0` pointed to your Internet Gateway (same as the `0.0.0.0/0` entry)
+- **Route Tables**: Add a new route for `::/0`, pointed to your Internet Gateway (use the `0.0.0.0/0` entry for reference)

-If you've already deployed Foundry, edit the EC2 Security Group to add `::/0` for the HTTP, HTTPS, and custom IP ranges in the Inbound rules.

-IPv6 _only_ is certainly possible, still figuring that out as AWS will start charging for IPv4 addresses from January 2024.
+### Domain AAAA Records

+Next, we need to add an AAAA record to the hosted zone.

 Right now there's no (easy) way to get the IPv6 address of an EC2 instance in a CloudFormation script (see [this GitHub issue](https://github.com/aws-cloudformation/cloudformation-coverage-roadmap/issues/916) for the complete silence from Amazon).
 Thus there's no easy way to set the `AAAA` record using CloudFormation.
 Adding a whole Python lambda _just_ to get an IPv6 address, while impressive in execution, is a tremendous hack and not something I'd like to implement.

-If you enable IPv6, you'll also need to add the IPv6 `AAAA` records to your Route 53 zone manually for the time being.
+Once you enable IPv6, you'll also need to add the IPv6 `AAAA` records to your Route 53 zone/s for Foundry manually.
+Add a new AAAA record for eg. `foundry.mydomain.com` with the EC2's IPv6 address set.

+### Uplifting an Existing Deploy

+If you've already deployed Foundry, edit the EC2 Security Group to add `::/0` for the HTTP, HTTPS, and custom IP ranges in the Inbound rules.
+Then check the EC2's Network settings and auto-assign an IPv6 IP to it.

+### IPv6 Only

+IPv6 _only_ is certainly possible, still figuring that out as AWS will start charging for IPv4 addresses from January 2024.

 ## Debugging Failed CloudFormation